Local index theory and the Riemann-Roch-Grothendieck theorem for complex flat vector bundles: Introduction

 \section{Introduction}

-Let $\pi:X\to B$ be a submersion with closed fibers $Z$ and $F\to X$ a complex flat vector bundle with a flat connection $\nabla^F$.
-The Riemann--Roch--Grothendieck (RRG) theorem for complex flat vector bundles is an equality in $H^{\odd}(B; \C/\Q)$ stating that
+Let $\pi:X\to B$ be a submersion with closed fibers $Z$ and $F\to X$ a complex flat vector bundle with flat connection $\nabla^F$.
+The Riemann--Roch--Grothendieck (RRG) theorem (\ref{eq 1.0.1}) for complex flat vector bundles is an equality in $H^{\odd}(B; \C/\Q)$ stating that

-where $\CCS(F, \nabla^F)$ is the Cheeger--Chern--Simons class of $(F, \nabla^F)$ \cite[(1.1)]{MZ08} and $H(Z, F|_Z)\to B$ is the cohomology bundle with the flat connection $\nabla^{H(Z, F|_Z)}$.
+where $\CCS(F, \nabla^F)$ is the Cheeger--Chern--Simons class of $(F, \nabla^F)$ \cite[(1.1)]{MZ08} and $H(Z, F|_Z)\to B$ is the cohomology bundle with flat connection $\nabla^{H(Z, F|_Z)}$.
 Both sides of (\ref{eq 1.0.1}) are defined in terms of the mod $\Q$ reduction of the de Rham class of certain closed odd differential forms.

-Bismut--Lott prove the imaginary part of the RRG theorem at the differential form level \cite[Theorem 3.23]{BL95}.
-The real part of the RRG theorem (real RRG) is an equality in $H^{\odd}(X; \R/\Q)$ stating that
+Bismut--Lott prove the imaginary part of (\ref{eq 1.0.1}) at the differential form level \cite[Theorem 3.23]{BL95}.
+The real part of (\ref{eq 1.0.1}), referred as the real RRG theorem, is an equality in $H^{\odd}(X; \R/\Q)$ stating that

-The real RRG is first proved by Bismut under the assumption that the fibers are fiberwise orientable \cite[Theorem 3.2]{B05}, and later proved by Ma--Zhang in full generality \cite[Theorem 1.1]{MZ08}.
+(\ref{eq 1.0.2}) is first proved by Bismut under the assumption that the fibers are fiberwise orientable \cite[Theorem 3.2]{B05}, and later proved by Ma--Zhang in full generality \cite[Theorem 1.1]{MZ08}.

-The main result of this paper is the $\Z_2$-graded version the real RRG at the differential form level for $\dim(Z)$ even (Theorem \ref{thm 3.3.1}), i.e., we prove (\ref{eq 1.0.2}) at the differential form level for $\dim(Z)$ even, where the complex flat vector bundle $F\to X$ is $\Z_2$-graded.
-By taking an appropriate $F\to X$ in Theorem \ref{thm 3.3.1} we obtain the differential form refinement of a result by Ma--Zhang \cite[(3.98)]{MZ08} for $\dim(Z)$ even.
-By arguing as in \cite[p.614]{MZ08}, which makes use of a result by Bismut \cite[Theorem 3.12]{B05}, we obtain the real RRG for $\dim(Z)$ even.
-Along the way we prove a variational formula for the Bismut--Cheeger eta form without the kernel bundle assumption, which could be of independent interest.
-A brief description of the main results is given in section 1.2.
+The main result of this paper is a $\Z_2$-graded version of (\ref{eq 1.0.2}) at the differential form level for $\dim(Z)$ even (Theorem \ref{thm 3.3.1}), i.e. the complex flat vector bundle and its flat connection $(F, \nabla^F)$ in (\ref{eq 1.0.2}) are $\Z_2$-graded and $F\to X$ has virtual rank zero.
+By taking an appropriate $(F, \nabla^F)$ in Theorem \ref{thm 3.3.1} we recover a result by Ma--Zhang \cite[(3.98)]{MZ08} for $\dim(Z)$ even.
+By arguing as in \cite[p.614]{MZ08}, which makes use of a result by Bismut \cite[Theorem 3.12]{B05}, we obtain (\ref{eq 1.0.2}) for $\dim(Z)$ even.
+Along the way we prove a variational formula of the Bismut--Cheeger eta form without the kernel bundle assumption, which could be of independent interest.
+A brief description of the main results is given in Section \ref{s 1.2}.

-An essential difference between the previous proofs and the present proof of the real RRG is the tools used in the proofs.
-In \cite{B05} Bismut makes critical use of adiabatic limit computations of the reduced $\eta$-invariant of certain Dirac operators and the following geometric index theorem \cite[Theorem 9.2]{CS85}
+The proof of (\ref{eq 1.0.2}) by Bismut \cite{B05} makes critical use of adiabatic limit computations of the reduced $\eta$-invariant of certain Dirac operators and Cheeger--Simons' geometric index theorem \cite[Theorem 9.2]{CS85}.
+On the other hand, the proof of (\ref{eq 1.0.2}) by Ma--Zhang \cite{MZ08} uses adiabatic limit computations of the reduced $\eta$-invariant of the sub-signature operator developed by Zhang \cite{Z04}.